-- (1) Academic misconduct is prohibited.
-Whenever a faculty member believes that academic misconduct has occurred, he/she must provide notice to the student and submit a Student Academic Integrity Incident Report (Incident Report) to the Director within seven (7) business days from the time the faculty member concludes that the alleged misconduct occurred.
-The Incident Report will provide: - (a) The name of the student; - (b) The course in which the academic misconduct is alleged to have occurred: - (c) A description of the misconduct; and, - (d) Supporting documentary evidence (if available). - (2) A student who has been referred by a faculty member pursuant to this rule is prohibited from dropping a course in which misconduct is alleged, pending final resolution of the case.
+- (a) the name of the student; - (b) the course in which the academic misconduct is alleged to have occurred; - (c) a description of the academic misconduct; and, - (d) supporting documentary evidence (if available). - (2) A student who has been referred by a faculty member pursuant to this rule is prohibited from dropping a course in which academic misconduct is alleged, pending final resolution of the case.
 Students should continue attending class, absent a disciplinary sanction to the contrary, while this procedure is ongoing.
 If found responsible for committing academic misconduct, a student will not be allowed to drop the course, though continued class attendance is neither prohibited nor required.
 (Students receiving federal financial aid who stop attending a course may incur significant financial penalties.
 Students are encouraged to consult the MT One Stop.)
-Failure to comply with this directive will result in referral to the Office of Student Conduct for violation of general rules and regulations and violation of imposed disciplinary sanctions under University policy and rule. - (3) The referring faculty member will assign neither a grade on the referred academic exercise, nor a final grade for the course, pending the resolution of the case (if the referred exercise will affect the final grade).
-If a grade needs to be submitted at the end of the semester, a referred student will receive a temporary grade of "Incomplete" (I) until the case is resolved.

-- (4) The Director will review the case within five (5) business days of receipt of the Incident Report.
+Failure to comply with this directive will result in referral to the Office of Student Conduct for violation of general rules and regulations and violation of imposed disciplinary sanctions under University policy and rule. - (3) The Director will review the case within five (5) business days of receipt of the Incident Report.
 If, in the Director's opinion, the Incident Report lacks substance or is otherwise deficient, the Director may consult with the referring faculty member and indicate either that additional information is needed or encourage that the Incident Report be withdrawn.
-Such a consultation may take place before and/or after the Director has met with the student. - (5) For any Incident Report not withdrawn by mutual consent between the Director and the referring faculty member, the Director will send notice to the student and schedule a meeting to discuss the alleged academic misconduct violation.
+Such a consultation may take place before and/or after the Director has met with the student. - (4) For any Incident Report not withdrawn by mutual consent between the Director and the referring faculty member, the Director will send notice to the student and schedule an in-person or virtual meeting to discuss the alleged academic misconduct violation.
 During this meeting the student can accept responsibility or not accept responsibility for the alleged academic misconduct.
 If the student accepts responsibility, the Director will decide on University sanctions (see Rule 0240-07-04-.05) appropriate to the case, and the matter will be resolved at that point.
-The Director will note the resolution on the Incident Report and provide copies to the faculty member and the department chair.
-This notice will be sent to the student's official MTSU email account with a hard copy letter sent via first class United States Postal Service (USPS) mail to the student's local address as indicated in the student information system. - (6) If a referred student fails to attend a scheduled meeting with the Director without a reasonable excuse, the Director may find the student responsible in absentia and determine appropriate sanctions.
-Cases heard in absentia may not be appealed. - (7) If the student does not accept responsibility, the case will be heard by the Committee.
+The Director will note the resolution on the Incident Report and provide copies to the student, the faculty member, and the Vice Provost for Faculty and Strategic Initiatives.
+This notice will be sent to the student's official MTSU email account and/or a hard copy letter will be sent via first class United States Postal Service (USPS) mail to the student's local address as indicated in the student information system.
+For graduate students found responsible of academic misconduct, the decision will also be provided to the student's graduate program director. - (5) If a referred student fails to attend a scheduled meeting with the Director without a reasonable excuse, the Director may find the student responsible in absentia and determine appropriate sanctions.
+Cases heard in absentia may not be appealed. - (6) If the student does not accept responsibility, the case will be heard by the Committee.
 The Director will: - (a) Determine whether the matter warrants consideration of suspension or expulsion of the student should the Committee find academic misconduct.
-If so, the student must be given the option of a hearing held pursuant to the Uniform Administrative Procedures Act (UAPA) as set forth in Rule 0240-07-04-.07, below.
+If so, the student must be given the option of a

+- hearing held pursuant to the Uniform Administrative Procedures Act (UAPA) as set forth in Rule 0240-07-04-.07, below.
 A waiver of this option must also be in writing. - (b) As the designee of the Vice Provost for Faculty Affairs, form the Committee from the pool of members for the purpose of the hearing.

-(8) Institutional Hearing
+(7) Institutional Hearing